Skip to main content

 Growth Metrics

-Established Nikon AM Technology Center in Long Beach, CA (2024); Consolidated three Nikon AM entities (SLM Solutions, Morf3D/AM Synergy, DED/Lasermeister) into unified business unit (2023); Government partnerships with America Makes; Partnerships with prime defense contractors (Lockheed Martin, Northrop Grumman, RTX, General Atomics, Honeywell); Investment in Vast, Inc. for space applications (2026)
+Established Nikon AM Technology Center in Long Beach, CA (January 2025); Consolidated three Nikon AM entities (SLM Solutions, Morf3D/AM Synergy, DED/Lasermeister) into unified business unit (2023); Government partnerships with America Makes; Partnerships with prime defense contractors (Lockheed Martin, Northrop Grumman, RTX, General Atomics, Honeywell); ASTM International partnership for defense manufacturing and workforce training (June 2025); U.S. Navy Maritime Industrial Base Program partnership - NXG 600E machine placement (September 2025); Investment in Vast, Inc. for space applications (March 2026)

 Major Milestones

-Nikon Advanced Manufacturing Inc. established - July 2023; Morf3D acquisition completed - July 2023; Nikon AM Technology Center opened in Long Beach, CA - July 2024; America Makes partnership for aluminum alloy dataset - 2024; AP&C partnership for aerospace component repair technology - April 2025; Investment in Vast, Inc. for space-related AM applications - March 2026
+Nikon Advanced Manufacturing Inc. established - July 2023; Morf3D acquisition completed - July 2023; Nikon AM Technology Center opened in Long Beach, CA - January 2025; America Makes partnership for aluminum alloy dataset - 2024; AP&C partnership for aerospace component repair technology - April 2025; ASTM International partnership formalized - June 2025; U.S. Navy Maritime Industrial Base Program partnership - September 2025; Investment in Vast, Inc. for space-related AM applications - March 2026

 Notable Customers